-In the previous fiscal year's evaluation of effectiveness, "continued evaluation of expanding and improving our monitoring is to be implemented to deepen supervision of the implementation of business strategies in response to changes in the business environment, such as geopolitical risks and price fluctuations, and increased site visits to promote better understanding of the business by outside directors" were given as main issues and future initiatives aimed at further improving the effectiveness of the Board of Directors.
+In the previous fiscal year's evaluation of effectiveness, the following were identified as main issues and future initiatives aimed at further improving the effectiveness of the Board of Directors: "re-examining and organizing the current state to improve the methods of providing information, monitoring techniques, and discussion points at the Board of Directors meetings to deepen the supervision of the implementation of business strategies in response to changes in the business environment, such as geopolitical risks and price fluctuations, enabling outside directors to further utilize their insights," and "continuing to evaluate the composition and diversity of the Board of Directors to further enhance its effectiveness."
 In terms of the state of improvement in the current fiscal year, as a result of examination and discussion at the Board of Directors meetings, the following points were identified.